 Holiday lets do not generally bestow occupancy rights on the tenant.
-However, if your tenant wants a lease shorter than 6 months it is inadvisable to sign them up on a holiday let, as if there is a dispute and the tenant wants to stay then the matter will revert to court and the courts will look at whether the tenant was actually on holiday.
+However, if your tenant wants a lease shorter than 6 months it is inadvisable to sign them up on a holiday let, as if there is a dispute and the tenant wants to stay then the matter will revert to courts and the First Tier Tribunal will look at whether the tenant was actually on holiday.

 If not it is likely that you may have a tenancy where the tenant accrues rights you did not intend.
 Holiday lets are generally for a short term but there is the option to have an off season holiday let if a short holiday let has occurred within a given time frame.
 The maximum length of an off season holiday let is 8 months and we would recommend legal advice if you wanted to pursue an off season let.